smangul1/rop/README.md

   for.
 - `-s|--select-db SELECT_DB` (default: all): Database(s) to download for the
   specified organism.
-    - A comma-separated list of one or more of the following: repeat, immune, microbiome metaphlan, viral, fungi, protozoa.
+    - A comma-separated list of one or more of the following: basic, repeats, microbiome (which may be subdivided into metaphlan, viral, fungi, protozoa).
 - `-h|--help`: Displays usage information.

 ## Using ROP